blueimp/JavaScript-Load-Image/README.md

 );
 ```

-The third argument is an options object which defines the maximum number of
-bytes to parse for the image meta data, allows to disable the imageHead creation
-and is also passed along to segment parsers registered via loadImage extensions,
-e.g. the Exif and IPTC parsers.

 **Note:**
 Blob objects of resized images can be created via
 [canvas.toBlob()](https://github.com/blueimp/JavaScript-Canvas-to-Blob).

+The Meta data extension also adds additional options used for the
+`parseMetaData` method:

+* **maxMetaDataSize**: Maximum number of bytes of meta data to parse.
+* **disableImageHead**: Disable parsing the original image head.

 ### Exif parser
 If you include the Load Image Exif Parser extension, the argument passed to the